dmeim/ilovemypretty.com/public/feelings/encouraged/message.md

-You needed that reminder that you're not alone, that you are capable, that you can do this.
-And you absolutely can.
+You are never alone, and you can feel that now; remember this feeling for when discouragement takes hold.